BareFeetWare/BFWFetch/README.md

 2. The fetch parameter keys as an `enum Key: FetchKey`.
 3. The `Fetched` type expected in the response.

 Fetchable takes care of all the inner workings.
-Fetchable provides a Combine publisher, which we can observe to update our model and UI.
+Fetchable uses async/await, which we can use to update our model and UI.

 ## Example: Open Weather